lifemikey/objectstorage-swift/connect-object-storage-using-quantastor.md

 {:DomainName: data-hd-keyref="DomainName"}

 # Connecting to {{site.data.keyword.objectstorageshort}} with QuantaStor
+{: #OSSQuanta}

 All instances of this service are deprecated.
 Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
 {:deprecated}

 The QuantaStor appliance available from {{site.data.keyword.BluSoftlayer_full}} offers a more permanent solution for accessing your {{site.data.keyword.objectstorageshort}} account.
 The appliance acts as a storage gateway so you can create NFS/CIFS endpoints from your {{site.data.keyword.objectstorageshort}} clusters.
 The endpoints can then be mounted and accessed like any other NFS/CIFS  share.
 The appliance uses the S3QL Python library to access your {{site.data.keyword.objectstorageshort}} account and shares many of the same features, such as data-deduplication, encryption, and compression.
 With the QuantaStor appliance, you can also schedule backups and push them to your {{site.data.keyword.objectstorageshort}} account.